SAP-samples/teched2024-AD181/exercises/ex3.2/README.md

 <img src="images/image6.jpg" />

 7. In case you receive an error message "Request failed with status code 404", your Build Code app may be stopped.
-If this is the case:
+If you do not have this error, skip this step.

 - In the subaccou t, go to **Cloud Foundry > Spaces** and click the **dev** space